ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 opendkim-genkey -s smtp -d example.net
 ```

-Now you need to opendkim ownership of the private file created.
+Now you need to give opendkim ownership of the private file created.

 ```bash
 chown opendkim: smtp.private
 ```

-You do not need to enter `opendkim:opendkim` you only need to place the colon and it will set the group as the same name.
+> You do not need to enter `opendkim:opendkim` you only need to place the colon and it will set the group as the same name.
+{: .prompt-info }

 Now you can view the created DKIM key for use in DNS.